Pruthvirajkr/Excel-Sales-and-Finance-Analytics/README.md

 - **Project Objective:**

-  1.To create a customer performance report
+  1. To create a customer performance report

-  2.To conduct a comprehensive comparison between market performance and sales targets
+  2. To conduct a comprehensive comparison between market performance and sales targets

-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.
+- **Purpose of sales analytics:**

+  1. Empower businesses to monitor and evaluate their sales activities and performance.

-Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs).
+  2. Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs).

+- **Role of reports:**

-Role of reports: Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+  1. Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.

 Finance Report :
 Project objective: